 Definition of Resolution

 The literary device resolution means the unfolding or solution of a complicated issue in a story.
-Technically, resolution is also known as a denouement.
+Technically, resolution is also known as a “denouement.”
 Most of the instances of resolution are presented in the final parts or chapters of a story.
 It mostly follows the climax.

 In certain mystery novels, climax and resolution may occur simultaneously.
 However, in other forms of literature, resolution takes place at the end of the story.
 Considering that it ends a story, resolution is an integral part of the conflict of the story.

-Examples of Resolution from Literature
+Examples of Resolution in Literature

 Capulet: O brother Montague, give me thy hand.